MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that displays a 4-pointed diamond in an n x n grid, where n is an odd integer that is supplied as an argument to the method.
-You may assume that the argument will always be an odd integer.
+Write a method that takes one argument, a positive integer, and returns a string of alternating 1s and 0s, always starting with 1.
+The length of the string should match the given integer.

-  Input:
+  Input: positive integer

-  Output:
+  Output: string
+    - alternating 1s and 0s
+    - always starts with 1
+    - length matches input integer

   ## Rules
   ### explicit